atenearesearchgroup/chatgpt-uml/ModelingExamples/Banks.md

 ## Questions

-1. Develop the conceptual model of the structure of such a system in UML, including the appropriate OCL constraints that describe the system invariants.
+1. Develop a UML class diagram with the structure of such a system, with all the elements mentioned above, the relationships between them, and all required integrity constraints.

 2. Specify the behavior of the operations described above.
 Include the appropriate pre- and post-conditions, and the body of operations if using a UML tool that supports an action language (such as SOIL).